In the guide below, we outline the potential pros and cons of bioenergy and biofuels derived from biomass.

 Some Countries Are Increasing Their Use Of Bioenergy Or Biofuel

-Some countries in the world use more bioenergy and biofuels compared to others, and some are committed to increasing the share of bioenergy or biofuels they use.
+Some countries across the world use more bioenergy & biofuels compared to others, and some are committed to increasing the share of bioenergy or biofuels they use.

 eia.gov indicates that ‘Production and consumption of biofuels in the United States have generally increased each year since the early 1980s’